jackheimburge/card-hub/README.md

 </div>

 ## 📝 Description
 The Card Hub is your one stop shop for Sports Card collectors.
+Buy and sell all of your favorite cards.
+Collect your favorite teams and players!

 ## Getting Started